jmcameron/attachments/migration/source/migrate-1.5-to-1.6.rst

 Necessary Conditions for Successful Attachments Migration
 ---------------------------------------------------------

+ * The Attachments extension for your Joomla 1.5 site should be upgraded to version 2.2.

+ * The Joomla version for your 1.6+ site should be 1.7 or later.
+Although it may work with Joomla 1.6.6, I encourage you to upgrade to 1.7 before attempting migration of Attachments.

  * The article ID's and Titles must be identical in the Joomla 1.5 system and the Joomla 1.6+ system.
 If there are differences, the migration file will need to be edited manually.
 It is particularly important that the